mspranav/AzureDevOps_SWE_Agent/README.md

 - **Code Style Matching**: Implements changes that match the existing code style and patterns
 - **Comprehensive Testing**: Runs existing tests and generates new tests as needed
 - **Security-focused**: Includes secure credential management and audit logging
+- **Deployment Options**:
-- **Containerized**: Runs in a Docker container with all necessary language SDKs and build tools
+  - Docker container with all necessary language SDKs and build tools
+  - MCP (Model Completion Provider) server architecture for cloud-based deployment

-## Architecture
+## Architecture Options

-The agent consists of several core modules:
+The agent offers two deployment architectures:

+### 1. Containerized Agent (Original Implementation)

+The containerized implementation runs the agent in a Docker container with all necessary language SDKs and build tools installed.
+This approach is self-contained and can be run on any system with Docker support.

+Components:
 1. **Azure DevOps Client**: Interacts with Azure DevOps API to read tasks and create PRs
 2. **Task Processor**: Interprets task requirements and orchestrates the implementation
 3. **Git Handler**: Manages repository operations (clone, branch, commit)